Top places to visit in Tanzania 2025

 Key Takeaways:

-- Serengeti National Park: Renowned for its annual migration of wildebeest and zebras, making it one of the top wildlife viewing destinations in the world.
+- Serengeti National Park is renowned for its annual migration of wildebeest and zebras, making it one of the top wildlife viewing destinations in the world.

 - Mount Kilimanjaro: Africa’s highest mountain offers an unforgettable trekking experience for adventurers looking to reach its stunning summit.